Axon-Shield/pki.github.io/docs/architecture/mutual-tls-patterns.md

 ## Lessons from Production

-### What We Learned at Sky UK (Istio Service Mesh)
+### What We Learned at Aobut Service Mesh (Istio Service Mesh)

-When Sky UK implemented Istio service mesh with automatic mTLS, we initially configured 24-hour certificate lifespans thinking this was "secure by default."
+When a client implemented Istio service mesh with automatic mTLS, we initially configured 24-hour certificate lifespans thinking this was "secure by default."
 In production, we discovered:

 **Problem 1: Certificate rotation created cascading failures**